BCCHR-trainee-omics-group/StudyGroup/workshops/2021-16-02_intro_to_github/TOG_git_tutorial.md

 Confirm the action by entering your GitHub password.

-## part 3: Create, Clone, Stage, Commit, Push, Pull\!
+## Part 3: Create, Clone, Stage, Commit, Push, Pull\!

 Now, we’re ready to start using Git.